 No, we have been very clear that this is not a transcript and should not be confused as such.
 At York University, a transcript is a very specific record of academic achievements and is governed by the Senate.

-Once active, the Co-Curricular Record can be accessed through the My Involvement tab in the YU Connect system.
-Click on the Co-Curricular Record tab which will bring you to a page that lists the organizations you are involved in, the service hours you have completed and any reflections you’ve submitted.
+Once active, the Co-Curricular Record can be accessed through clicking on your name in the top right hand corner of the screen in the YU Connect system.
+Click on the Co-Curricular Record tab which will bring you to a page that lists the organizations you are involved in and have joined on the system, the service hours you have completed and any reflections you’ve submitted.

 This record is not only a great way of keeping track of all co-curricular activities you’ve been involved in throughout your years at York, but also for reflecting back on what you gained from each experience and the skills you developed.
 The information you keep on your Co-Curricular Record can help you identify and articulate your skills, abilities, interests and accomplishments.
 This is all vital raw data you can use when crafting documents such as your resume and cover letter or for preparing for interviews when you start looking for work.
 You can also use the record to assist you in gathering information to use when crafting a personal statement should you choose to pursue graduate studies or professional careers.